 Earlier it was considered that if you have graduated from college with a high enough CGPA and have joined a few groups, you would be the perfect choice for employers.

-But the scenario is quite different today with multiple candidates with the same skill set coming into the picture, your degree just turns you into one of the several corporate clones.
+But the scenario is quite different today, with multiple candidates with the same skill set coming into the picture.
+If you don’t have the real-world skills and do not outstand, your degree just turns you into one of the several corporate clones.
 This means these corporate companies hold the power to choose if you are capable or not.
-Are you really happy just being a clone like all other students in your college?
+And they can easily replace you with someone with a similar profile.
+So are you really happy just being a clone like all other students in your college?

 So, again the reality is highly different.
 Also, a typical 9 to 5 job does not make you stand out of the crowd.
 Really it doesn’t!
 It is yet another challenge to overcome all the problems you face in the corporate world.
 Politics is one of the problems.
 There are quite many things you need to consider before hitting a job in corporate culture.